What is thyroid cancer?

 How common is thyroid cancer?

-Thyroid cancer is uncommon and is responsible of around 1% of all cancers diagnosed in the UK.
+Thyroid cancer is uncommon and is responsible for less than 1% of all cancers diagnosed in the UK.

 It usually affects people who are middle-aged or older, and women are more likely to be get thyroid cancer than men.